AI Agent Error Handling Best Practices: Challenges and Solutions in Production

 f"An unexpected error occurred: {error_msg}."

-"Do not attempt further retries; please explain the situation to the user."
+"Please do not attempt further retries and explain the situation to the user."

 )